-Financial analysis of the Cotabambas Project was carried out using a discounted cash flow (DCF) approach.
-This method of valuation requires Projecting yearly cash inflows (or revenues) and subtracting yearly cash outflows (such as operating costs, capital costs, royalties and taxes).
-The resulting net annual cash flows are discounted back to the date of first year of capital expenditure and totalled in order to determine the Net Present Value (NPV) of the Project at selected discount rates.
+Financial analysis of the Cotabambas Project was carried out using a discounted cash flow (DCF) approach based on "beginning of period" discounting (the cash flow occurs at the start of each year).
+This method of valuation requires projecting yearly cash inflows (or revenues) and subtracting yearly cash outflows (such as operating costs, capital costs, royalties and taxes).
+The resulting net annual cash flows are discounted back to the date of first year of capital expenditure and totaled in order to determine the NPV of the Project at selected discount rates.